 Period of Stay

 USCIS may grant R-1 status for an initial period of admission for up to 30 months.
 Subsequent extensions may be granted for up to an additional 30 months.
-The religious worker’s total period of stay in the United States in R-1 classification cannot exceed 5 years (60 months).
+The religious worker’s total period of stay in the United States in R-1 classification cannot exceed five years (60 months).
 USCIS counts only time spent physically in the United States in valid R-1 status toward the maximum period of stay.
 See PM-602-0057, Procedures for Calculating the Maximum Period of Stay for R-1 Nonimmigrants (PDF, 70 KB) for details.

 Family of R-1 Visa Holders